New Solar Modules

 Benefits of BIPV

-BIPV has the obvious advantage of generating free solar energy.
-Solar energy is{ constantly|| continuously} hitting Earth enough to power our entire planet 10,000x.
-Therefore, every square inch we can use for power generation is a plus.
+BIPV has the obvious benefit of free solar energy generation.
+Solar energy is{ constantly|| continuously} hitting Earth enough to supply our planet with electricity 10,000x.
+So every bit of energy can be used to generate electricity is a plus.

-BIPV's drawbacks
+BIPV's negatives

 Solar skins